da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

     ils

 will return with RE_PARSER_ERROR.
 Any change done to ruleBase should be followed issueing at least this command.
-There are many more actions being neccessary or at least interesting to implement, please consider reading the documenation in these files as well.
+There are many more actions being neccessary or at least interesting to implement, please consider reading the documentation in these files as well.

 ## Connecting DNSCore to the Storage Layer